 docker run -p 3306:3306 -d --name mysql01 -e MYSQL_ROOT_PASSWORD=password mysql/mysql-server

-names the container mysql (may be used when executing other commands related to this container)-e MYSQL_ROOT_PASSWORD=password
+• --name mysql01 names the container mysql (may be used when executing other commands related to this container)

-sets an environment variable to be used inside the container.
-In this case, it is a way to provide the initial root password to MySQL as the container is created.- mysql/mysql-server is the
+• -e MYSQL_ROOT_PASSWORD=password sets an environment variable to be used inside the container.
+In this case, it is a way to provide the initial root password to MySQL as the container is created.

 docker exec -it mysql01 bash